LLNL/UnifyFS/docs/assumptions.rst

     - UnifyFS creates a shared file system namespace across all compute nodes in a job, even if an application process is not running on all compute nodes.

-    - UnifyFS survives across multiple application runs within a job.
+    - UnifyFS survives across multiple application runs within a job. **what if there is a failure???**

     - UnifyFS transparently intercepts system level I/O calls of applications and I/O libraries.